 If you’re an avid rower then you’re in the right place.
 The Dusseldorfer Ruderclub is one of the top performing clubs in Germany with more than 450 members.

 Looking for something a little more relaxed?
-There’s tons of groups online looking to bring together recreational players for a little practice and competition.
+There are tons of groups online looking to bring together recreational players for a little practice and competition.
 Here’s a few of them to get you inspired:

 - Soccer in Dusseldorf for English Speakers